 “Now about health: A body badly burned by alcohol does not often recover overnight, nor do twisted thinking and depression vanish in a twinkling.
 We are convinced that a spiritual mode of living is a most powerful health restorative.
 We, who have recovered from serious drinking, are miracles of mental health.”

-What an interesting and intriguing statement Bill makes in chapter nine of the book.
-It probably raises more questions than answers?
+Bill makes an exciting and intriguing statement in chapter nine of the book.
+It raises more questions than answers.

-Here are some questions it has always raised for me.
-They may not have answers but the questions themselves are worthy of consideration.
+Here are some questions Bill’s statement has raised for me.
+They may not have answers, but the questions are worthy of consideration.

 What does Bill mean by “twisted thinking”?
-I certainly know for myself where my alcoholic stinking thinking would invariably lead.
-It always ended up with picking up the next drink.
-What could “twisted thinking” mean for you?
+I certainly know where my thinking would invariably lead.
+It always ended up with picking up that first drink.
+What could twisted thinking mean for an alcoholic?
 How about Depression?
-Did you, like me have to ask for medical help to treat Depression?
-If you suffer from depression, besides medical treatment, have you found a way to overcome it or at least manage it effectively?
+Like me, did you have to ask for medical help to treat Depression?
+Have you found a way to overcome or manage it effectively?

 Miracles of mental health

-What could Bill have meant when he describes many of the early members of AA as “miracles of mental health”?
+What could Bill have meant when he described many of the early members of AA as “miracles of mental health”?

-Now the most important question; what did Bill mean exactly when he stated that “a spiritual mode of living is a most powerful health restorative”?
+What did he mean when he stated that “a spiritual mode of living is a most powerful health restorative”?

 How would you define “a spiritual mode of living”?
-How is it a “most powerful health restorative”?
-Is a “spiritual mode of living” dependant on a belief in God?
+Why does Bill declare it a “most powerful health restorative”?
+Is it dependent on a belief in God?

 The spiritual malady

-Bills statement is very similar to another that he made in Chapter Five: “When the spiritual malady is overcome, we straighten out mentally and physically”
+“When the spiritual malady is overcome, we straighten out mentally and physically.”

 “Constant thought of others”

 I have learned that twisted thinking and depression are symptoms of the mental aspect of untreated alcoholism.
-A spiritual mode of living becomes the solution.
-It works by helping me to get out of myself by focusing on someone else’s problems and not my own.
-The happiness and contentment that comes from helping someone else is highly likely to keep me sober for another day with a smile on my face.
+To my amazement, a spiritual mode of living became the solution.
+It works by focusing on someone else’s problems and not my own—the happiness and contentment from helping someone else overcome the self-centredness of the alcoholic illness.

-“Our very lives as ex alcoholics depend on our constant thought of others and how we may help meet their needs”
+“Our very lives as ex-problem drinkers depend on our constant thought of others and how we may help meet their needs.”